john32b/psxmed/readme.md

 - I recommend `CFS` archives, they use LZMA compression, which is better than ZIP compression

-- I have made a TOOL to convert `.CUE` files to `.CFS` while also encoding the CDDA audio tracks to VORBIS, this is to maximize filesize savings. **AVAILABLE PUBLICLY SOON**
+- I have made a TOOL to convert `.CUE` files to `.CFS` while also encoding the CDDA audio tracks to VORBIS, this is to maximize filesize savings.

+  - :fire: **GET IT FROM HERE** : https://github.com/johndimi/cuetocfs

 - Example: `Rayman (1995).cfs` a game that has many audio tracks is down to just 75MB in `.cfs` format (from 500MB+) ready to be mounted and played.